yyu233/StudyNote/Scrum/scrum.md

 **Scrum masters** are the champions for scrum within their teams.
 They coach teams, product owners, and the business on the scrum process, and look for ways to fine-tune their practice of it.

+**Transparency** Those performing the work and those inspecting the resulting increment must share a common definition of "Done".

 [Scrum Guide](https://www.scrumguides.org/scrum-guide.html)